valory-xyz/open-autonomy/docs/questions-and-answers.md

 <li>A threshold of agents agree on a transaction hash.</li>
 <li>One of the agents is randomly selected as the keeper using a deterministic function based on a public, verifiable randomness source (currently DRAND).</li>
 <li>All agents sign the transaction using a multi-sig like Gnosis Safe.</li>
-<li>The keeper collects all the signatures and sends the transaction onchain.
+<li>The keeper collects all the signatures and sends the transaction on-chain.
 If it does not do its job, another keeper will be selected.</li>
 <li>All agents wait for the transaction to be mined and validate the output.</li>
 <li>Done</li>
 </ol>